MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 ###### 1. Popularity / Valence Correlation

 As we can see, the strongest correlation have Origin of Symmetry (XxX), Absolution, Will of the People and HAARP.
-Moderate correlation have The Resistance, Drones, Black Holes and Revelations and Simulation Theory
+Moderate correlation have The Resistance, Drones, Black Holes and Revelations and Simulation Theory.

 ###### 2. Popularity / Danceability Correlation